-If you can render a subjective judgment about any bell-shaped uncertainty – and you have access to Microsoft Excel® (2010 / 2013 / 2016 / 2019 / Office 365) – you can use the Statistical Program Evaluation and Review Technique (Statistical PERT® , or just SPERT®).
+If you can render a subjective judgment about any bell-shaped uncertainty – and you have access to Microsoft Excel® (2016 / 2019 / 2021 / Microsoft 365) – you can use the Statistical Program Evaluation and Review Technique (Statistical PERT® , or just SPERT®).
 Statistical PERT lets anyone create a probabilistic estimate or forecast using the built-in functions of Microsoft Excel.
-Statistical PERT requires only two inputs to provide an infinite number of probabilistic estimates for the future.
+Most Statistical PERT models require only two inputs to provide an infinite number of probabilistic estimates for the future.
 Here’s all you do:

 - Create a 3-point estimate for a bell-shaped uncertainty, like task duration, project expense, or user story count

 - Render a subjective judgment about how likely the most likely outcome really is

 - Select any probabilistic planning estimate, or make a risk-based forecast

 Choose a cost estimate or task duration that has a very low probability of being exceeded — or cut that estimate and assume more risk that your budget or schedule won’t be enough.
 Forecast an agile product’s likely release date, or what features will likely be included by a hard delivery date.
 Forecast revenue.
 Estimate entire projects and create project schedules with timelines that perfectly fit your risk tolerance.
 Play what-if scenarios to see how choosing different inputs into the model will affect the resulting probabilities.

 You make the final call!
 Using Statistical PERT, you now have a variety of probabilistic estimates at your fingertips to make the best choice.

 Statistical PERT® templates and example workbooks are Excel files that use standard, built-in Excel functions to forecast the future.
 There is nothing to buy, nothing to install, no macros, no advertising, no adware, and no registration required!

-There are two editions of Statistical PERT: Normal Edition, Beta Edition, Lognormal Edition, and the Bootstrap Edition.
+There are four, production-ready editions of Statistical PERT: Normal Edition, Beta Edition, Lognormal Edition, and the Bootstrap Edition.

 - The Normal Edition uses Excel’s two normal distribution functions, NORM.DIST and NORM.INV